-Instruments that offer South African investors exposure to offshore referenced assets in Rand terms must be listed on the JSE Limited.
+Instruments that offer South African investors exposure to offshore referenced assets in Rand terms must be listed on the South African exchange.
 These foreign referenced instruments may not be offered to South African investors on an over the counter basis.
-Types of instruments include equity, debt and derivatives.
-These instruments may only be denominated in Rand.
+Types of instruments include equity, debt and